chuckmilam/create-ks-iso/README.md

 cd create-ks-iso
 ./create-ks-iso.sh
 ```
-The default settings will generate a kickstart file (ks.cfg) in the current working directory, as well as some SSH keys in the "creds" directory.
+Assuming all dependency checks pass, the default settings will generate a kickstart file (ks.cfg) in the current working directory, as well as some SSH keys in the "creds" directory.
 No ISOs are created unless the default settings are changed.

 ## Usage